Plain English Summary

 What does the study involve?

 A maximum of 60 families, who have been assessed at their home and agreed to participate in the project, are randomly allocated to either access Young SMILES or to continue with whatever usual care they are receiving at the time.
-In Young SMILES, children attend weekly group sessions for 8 weeks, and parents participate in parallel group work fortnightly over the same 8 weeks.
+In Young SMILES, children attend weekly group sessions for eight weeks, and parents participate in five sessions starting at week four of the children’s sessions.
 Usual care varies over time in different locations depending on the family’s needs and available services.
 The specifics of what “usual care” means for each family at different time points is monitored and recorded.
-All families are visited at home by a researcher or can attend a community venue after 3 months to complete questionnaires about their health and functioning and to have an interview about their experiences.
-Some families are also invited to have visits after 6 and 12 months depending on whether they join the project early enough for questionnaires to be completed by the end of the project.
+All families are visited at home by a researcher or can attend a community venue after three months to complete questionnaires about their health and functioning and to have an interview about their experiences.
+Some families are also invited to have visits after six and 12 months depending on whether they join the project early enough for questionnaires to be completed by the end of the project.

 What are the possible benefits and risks of participating?